LABORA-INF-UFG/QoE-DASH/README.md

 This module also gives the flexibity of defining the Internet link capacity.
 This capacity  is represented as a value varying from 0% to 99% bottleneck compared to the sum of the BS capacities.
 For example:

-If the sum of the BSs capacities is 1000 Mbps, and 'ilc' is defined as 70, the Internet link capacity will be 700 Mbps.
+If the sum of the BSs capacities is 1000 Mbps, and 'ilc' is defined as 70, the internet link capacity will be 700 Mbps.

 Once you run the Topology generator, a file named 'topology.json' will be generated describing the topology for QoE-DASH.
 An example of this file, 'topology.json', is located at [InputFiles/](InputFiles/).